Skip to main content

 Overview

-Sarah M. Wilson is an Assistant Professor in the Department of Psychiatry & Behavioral Sciences at the Duke University School of Medicine, with a secondary appointment in the Department of Population Health Sciences and a faculty affiliation in the Duke Center for Health Policy and Inequalities Research.
-She is a Research Investigator and Co-Lead of the Diversity, Equity, and Inclusion Core at the Veterans Affairs Center of Innovation to Accelerate Discovery and Practice Transformation (ADAPT COIN).
-She also serves as the Associate Director of the Duke Center for AIDS Research Social and Behavioral Sciences Core.
+Sarah M. Wilson is an Associate Professor in the Department of Psychiatry & Behavioral Sciences at the Duke University School of Medicine, with a secondary appointment in the Department of Population Health Sciences.
+She is a Research Investigator at the Veterans Affairs Center of Innovation to Accelerate Discovery and Practice Transformation (ADAPT COIN).
+She also serves as the Associate Director of the Duke Center for AIDS Research (CFAR) Social and Behavioral Sciences Core, as well as the Director of the Community Engagement Team for the Duke CFAR.
+She is also a core faculty member on the Dissemination & Implementation Team within the Duke Clinical & Translational Science Institute.
+Dr. Wilson's research focuses on implementation science and access to healthcare.

 Current Appointments & Affiliations

-Assistant Professor in Psychiatry and Behavioral Sciences · 2021 - Present Psychiatry & Behavioral Sciences, Behavioral Medicine & Neurosciences, Psychiatry & Behavioral Sciences
+Associate Professor in Psychiatry and Behavioral Sciences · 2025 - Present Psychiatry & Behavioral Sciences, Behavioral Medicine & Neurosciences, Psychiatry & Behavioral Sciences

-Assistant Professor in Population Health Sciences · 2021 - Present Population Health Sciences, Basic Science Departments
+Associate Professor in Population Health Sciences · 2025 - Present Population Health Sciences, Basic Science Departments

 Member of the Duke Cancer Institute · 2022 - Present Duke Cancer Institute, Institutes and Centers